Italian Lotteries: Results & Jackpots

 How are Italian lottery winnings taxed?

 Winnings up to 500 euro are tax-free.
 Above 500 euro, a 20% levy is withheld on the amount exceeding 500 euro, applied by the organiser before payout.
-Lotteria Italia is a practical exception, with prizes typically paid in full without additional withholding.
+Note that Lotto, 10eLotto and MillionDAY fall under a different withholding rate; see our tax guide for the full breakdown.

 What is SuperEnalotto and how does it work?

 SuperEnalotto is Italy’s flagship draw lottery.
 Players select 6 numbers from 1 to 90.
-Draws are held four times per week.
+Draws are held four times per week, on Tuesday, Thursday, Friday and Saturday.
 The jackpot has no cap and rolls over until won, producing some of the largest lottery prizes in European history.
 An optional Superstar number adds extra prize tiers.

 What is Italian Lotto (Lotto nazionale)?